 Using our API or Cloud Control Panel, you can set up alerts to notify you when a service is down.
 Then, use our Cloud control panel (or mobile app) to fix the problem before your customers ever see it.
 You'll spend more time innovating and less time manually configuring your website monitoring.

 Save time and money

 No installation.
 No upgrades.
-We provide Cloud Monitoring as a supplement to our Rackspace open cloud services (free with a Managed service level), so there's no maintenance needed either.
+We provide Rackspace Monitoring as a supplement to our Rackspace open cloud services (free with a Managed service level), so there's no maintenance needed either.

-Cloud Monitoring automatically scales to match the size of your infrastructure.
-Even if you add thousands of Cloud Servers® in minutes, our Cloud Monitoring service can instantly report on all of them.
+Rackspace Monitoring automatically scales to match the size of your infrastructure.
+Even if you add thousands of Cloud Servers® in minutes, our Rackspace Monitoring service can instantly report on all of them.

 Monitor your websites and applications —whether they're hosted on the Rackspace Cloud, Rackspace dedicated servers, servers in your data centre or even other service providers’.
 Send alerts to your laptop or smartphone, or automatically raise a ticket with Rackspace.
 Stay on top of your entire infrastructure—including websites, ports, protocols, and more.